 Habitat restoration and enhanced protection of intact ecosystems are essential to current and future climate resilience of coastal landscapes.

-The economic benefits of protected coastal ecosystems have been shown to outweigh the costs by a ratio of at least five to one!
+The economic benefits of protected coastal ecosystems have been shown to outweigh the costs by at least five to one!

 Presenter Note: Background info on living shorelines: https://bit.ly/37raeDV